Stellar Time Keeping

 using a fixed scope pointing up to measure night time meridian

-low light level security CCTV camera is adaquate.
-I'm looking at
+that a low light level security CCTV camera is adaquate.
+I'm

-plumb line) even if there was some misalignment, if the scope stayed
+by a plumb line) even if there was some misalignment, if the scope

-pointed in the same place the day to day timing would be accurate.
+stayed pointed in the same place the day to day timing would be

 Note that navigation systems and timing systems are closely